botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-embeds.md

 define everything one after the other ("`name`" "`value`" et cetera).
 Now we use the objects for discord embeds from the [developer page](https://discordapp.com/developers/docs/resources/channel#embed-object) again.
 So far, so good.
-In the end we send our embed with the sendMessage template. `nil` sends it in the same channel, but you could also replace it with a channel name or ID (or send the embed with sendDM as a direct message).&#x20;
+In the end we send our embed with the sendMessage template. `nil` sends it in the same channel, but you could also replace it with a channel name or ID (or send the embed with sendDM as a direct message).

 Next, we'll take a look at this more lavish example:

-{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+{{< callout context="note" title="Note: Indentation is Your Friend" icon="outline/info-circle" >}}

 To make your code readable, especially for large embeds, **indents** may be used, as YAGPDB's templating system allows this sort of formatting.

 {{< /callout >}}